-While anxiety is grouped together as one condition, it's really many different types of conditions that are all related to anxious thoughts or feelings.
-Panic disorder is very different from obsessive compulsive disorder, which is very different from social anxiety disorder, etc.
+Anxiety is often discussed as though it is only one condition.
+It's really many different types of conditions that are all related to anxious thoughts or feelings.
+Panic disorder is very different from obsessive-compulsive disorder, which is very different from social anxiety disorder, etc.

-But they do share many similarities, and one of them is that nearly every type of anxiety can create health anxiety: worrying that something is wrong with your health.
-Naturally that can lead to concerns over different parts of your body, and one of the most common is a concern over kidney problems.
+However they do share many similarities, and one of them is that nearly every type of anxiety can create health anxiety: worrying that something is wrong with your health.
+Naturally, that can lead to concerns over different parts of your body, and one of the most common is a concern over kidney problems.

 Your Kidney Health

 It's important to note two things.
 First, there are many easy to complete kidney health tests.
 Go to your doctor and ask them, and they'll likely be happy to provide you with a cup to run all the tests they need.
 There's little excuse for avoiding these tests.